nshkrdotcom/perimeter/docs/error_handling_type_safety.md

   defmodule ContextualError do
     @moduledoc """
-    Enriches errors with contextual information at each boundary.
+    Enriches errors with contextual information at each perimeter.
     """

     def with_context(error_or_result, context) do